It’s important to routinely check your computer for viruses.

 You may have been led to believe that you don’t have to worry about computer viruses on your Mac.
 And, to some extent, there’s truth to that.
-While your Mac can definitely be infected with malware, Apple’s built-in malware detection and file quarantine capabilities are meant to make it less likely that you’ll download and run malicious software.
+Although your Mac can still be infected with malware, Apple does have built-in malware detection and file quarantine capabilities.
+These are designed to make it less likely that you’ll download and run malicious software.

 Apple introduced malware detection to the Mac OS starting with Snow Leopard (Mac OS 10.6).
 Because of this system, called File Quarantine (occasionally referred to as XProtect), apps that are known malware cannot be opened at all.
-Instead, you’ll be met with a message offering the option to toss the app in the trash.
+Instead, you’ll see a message offering the option to toss the app in the trash.

 To make sure your Mac malware database is always up to date you’ll want to verify that your Mac always automatically installs security updates and related system data files.